emleddin/research-scripts/other-programs/README.md

 This should be saved as `~/.vmdrc`.

 ## `labeled-gif.sh`
-A bash script for taking individual saved PNG files, labeling them with the frame number in the top-right corner, and saving as a continuously looping gif.
+A bash script for taking individual saved PNG or TGA files, labeling them with the frame number in the top-right corner, and saving as a continuously looping gif.
 An example usage of this would be QM/MM reactions where you need to modify visible bonds on a per-frame basis.
 The script requires [ImageMagick](https://imagemagick.org/script/download.php).
 Each file is assumed to be named similarly, for example: